pietronvll/spectraformer/logbook.md

+#### May 19, 2025

+**min51** is trained for 1078 epochs, but it should be for 1200.
+So I started another training for 122 epochs.

+Also Franklin is going to be shut down for 20-24 May.
+Committing now.

+#### May 13, 2025
+I have trained **min51** for 600 epochs with multiple cosine decay.
+Now I've tried to change N of cycles to be not 100 but 20.
+With decay coefficient 0.8 my LR will be 0.011529215 times smaller (1.00E-03 => 1.15E-05), so 2 o.o.m. smaler.

+This worked to start another training session for 600 epochs.
+Let's see.

+But in principle -- LR Schedule is better than Constant LR.
+But up to some point I guess, otherwise LR will be too small to significantly adjust model weights.

+**Base50** is trained for 572 epochs.
+Performance is absolutely the worst I saw.
+No meaningful predictions at all.

 #### May 09, 2025
 **Base50** didn't finish its job - last epoch is 65.
 Ok, let's continue with another 600-65=535 epochs.